libpasta/libpasta-hugo/content/technical-details/randomness.md

 Rust has `unwrap` and `expect` methods which are generally used to mean "I have no idea how to recover from this particular error, please kill the program".

-For example, imagine some binary appliation which is used to count the lines of a file `cargo run --bin wc some_file.txt` it seems reasonable to panic if `some_file.txt` is not found, which would communicate this issue clearly.
+For example, imagine some binary application which is used to count the lines of a file `cargo run --bin wc some_file.txt` it seems reasonable to panic if `some_file.txt` is not found, which would communicate this issue clearly.